$ rosa create cluster --cluster-name=<cluster_name> --debug

 This section describes the upgrade

-command usage for clusters.
+command usage for objects.

 Schedule a cluster upgrade.